 the nature of any action the ELNO has taken or intends to take; and

-where it restricts, suspends, terminates (including when a Subscriber resigns) or reinstates a Subscriber's ability to act as a Subscriber in the Jurisdiction or a Subscriber’s User’s access to or use of the ELN, promptly notify the Registrar of that restriction, suspension, termination or reinstatement.
+where it restricts, suspends, terminates (including when a Subscriber resigns) or reinstates a Subscriber's ability to act as a Subscriber in the Jurisdiction or a Subscriber’s User’s access to or use of the ELN, Promptly notify the Registrar of that restriction, suspension, termination or reinstatement.

-ELNO must Restrict, Suspend or Terminate Subscriber if Directed by Registrar
+ELNO must restrict, suspend or terminate Subscriber if directed by Registrar

 The ELNO must immediately restrict, suspend or terminate (as the case may be) the right of a Subscriber to participate as a Subscriber in a Jurisdiction if the ELNO receives a direction from the Registrar to do so.

-Consequences of Restriction, Suspension or Termination
+Consequences of restriction, suspension or termination

-If a Subscriber’s registration or access to or use of the ELN (or that of its User) expires or is restricted, suspended or terminated by the ELNO, the ELNO:
+If a Subscriber’s registration or access to, or use of, the ELN (or that of its User) expires or is restricted, suspended or terminated by the ELNO, the ELNO:

 must ensure that the Subscriber (including any of its Users), from the time of the expiration, restriction, suspension or termination, cannot: